 The Office of Multicultural Student Affairs has programs designed to support African-American and other minority students, as well as gay, lesbian, bisexual, and transgender students at the university.
 Multicultural Student Affairs offers scholarships, academic and social activities, and Big Brother/Big Sister mentoring programs pairing USA students with young people in the community.

 The Office of Special Student Services offers support for students with physical, emotional, or learning disabilities.
 Support services include providing accommodation to students with physical disabilities, as well help with learning disabilities, including test anxiety or other test-related issues.

 The Student Government Association is the voice of students at USA.
 SGA officers and members promote the interests and welfare of the students in a variety of ways, including having an input into appropriations, supporting student clubs, and supporting student travel.
 If you are a USA student, you are a member of SGA, so get involved!

 The College of Arts and Sciences takes pride in its active undergraduate and graduate student research programs.
 Research programs, or creative activities in the case of fine arts majors, are available in every major through the Undergraduate Research Program (UCUR).

 This program includes the opportunity to engage in a research project with a faculty member in your major program, as well as funding opportunities for undergraduate research.

-Study abroad opportunities are available through specific programs in Arts and Sciences, specifically International Studies and the Department of Foreign Languages and Literatures, as well as through the University's Office of International Education.
+Study abroad opportunities are available through specific programs in Arts and Sciences, specifically International Studies and the Department of Modern and Classical Languages, as well as through the University's Office of International Education.

 The Office of International Education can also help students with making international travel arrangements, and finding funding for study abroad.